bmjoy/BattleTD/README.md

 I have added Continuous Integration for releases and builds.

-The web version is automatically deployed to dli-battle-td.surge.sh
+The web version is automatically deployed to https://dli-battle-td.surge.sh